souuk/eily/README.md

 **Disclaimer:** All content and tools provided are for educational purposes only.
 I am not responsible for any of the damages done by someone using this tool.
 Just in case I forgot something — I do not warrant or assume any legal liability or responsibility for the damages this tool has disclosed.

+**Much Thanks to:** souwuk and literallysakura on discord.
+Please dm literallysakura for any trouble shooting issues :)